 Christmas Fair lasts from mid-November till the last days before Christmas Eve immersing attendees into the atmosphere of Charles Dickens' and about 800 of his wonderful characters.
 Smell aromas of cinnamon and roasted chestnuts in the air, listen to street vendors praising their goods.
 Shop for Christmas gifts on those lamp-lit streets and in charming little shops offering unique hand-made things.

 The Dickens Christmas Fair has been held in the Bay Area since 1970, and it has proven to be a beautiful holiday tradition not just for the fans of historical reenactments but for all ages.

-General admission for adults (13+) is $32 with an additional fee for online transactions.
+General admission is $25 per vehicle with an additional fee for online transactions.
 Price is the same no matter whether you buy online or at the Box Office.
 Tickets for kids aged 5–12 cost $14.
 The bad news is that tickets are non-refundable, but the good news is that they are fully transferable.
 But if you are a true fan of the Fair and purchase the $120 Season Pass, keep in mind that it's non-transferable.

 To get more information about Great Dickens Christmas Fair, check their main website in the External Resources below.
 Also, you can use the map below offering the best places to live nearby.